top of page

 My teaching philosophy

-I believe that piano tuition should be fun and enjoyable but also structured to ensure that my pupil has a solid foundation which they can build on and help them to become more independent on their musical journey.
+I believe that piano tuition should be fun and enjoyable but also structured to ensure that pupils have a solid foundation which they can build on and help them to become more independent on their musical journey.
+Once lessons formally begin we will discuss goals and I will make up a curriculum and targets to help achieve these.

 I like to be flexible so that I can accommodate my pupils' needs as everyone is unique.
 I aim to support the pupil in their journey and help them achieve what they want out of playing the piano and music through setting short and long-term goals.
 I see empathy and being non-judgemental as one of my strong points which I use to try and understand where a pupil is coming from and to foster an open relationship where the pupil is able to be honest with me so that I can help them to achieve their potential.
 I admire curiosity and eagerness and am willing to answer all questions.